-- · Are there problem areas (or problem individuals)? - Can you make work more flexible? a growing body of evidence shows a more flexible approach to work is invaluable in attracting and retaining employees and improving company performance. - Understand your legal obligations irrespective of anything else you do, you must be aware of your legal obligations.
+- Can you make work more flexible? a growing body of evidence shows a more flexible approach to work is invaluable in attracting and retaining employees and improving company performance. - Understand your legal obligations irrespective of anything else you do, you must be aware of your legal obligations.

-Who has duties under the discrimination law?
+Who has duties under the Discrimination Law?